 What variety of mango did we have?
 I’m not sure, but the flesh was smooth and creamy, not stringy like most other mangoes.
 And thanks to our over-abundance of the fruit, and my mom not wanting to waste anything, all the ones that were too soft for eating as is got chopped up and frozen to make loaves of mango bread for breakfast or gifts to neighbors.

 I can’t remember where my mom got this recipe originally, but I think it might’ve been an insert with the electric bill since the company used to include local Hawaii recipes to share with it.
-Due to the cinnamon in it, a lot of people that I’ve shared my mango bread since moving to San Francisco say it makes them think of fall and winter with a Christmas-like flavor.
+Due to the cinnamon in it, a lot of people that I’ve shared my mango bread with since moving to San Francisco say it makes them think of fall and winter with a Christmas-like flavor.
 To me, it’ll always be a taste of summer.

 When you pick your mangoes for this recipe, make sure they’re soft and very ripe because they taste the best.
 These are champagne mangoes that have a semi-smooth texture.
 If you’re unable to get fresh mango, you can use frozen mango cubes, just ensure that they’re fully thawed before baking.